Samsung Galaxy S8 Leak: New Voice Assistant Is A Secret Weapon Against Apple’s Siri?

 As far as Samsung Galaxy S8’s other technical specifications, additional recent leaks have suggested it might include 8GB of RAM, a massive leap over the Galaxy S7 and the Note 7’s 4GB of RAM.
 In addition, several reports have claimed the Galaxy S8 will take a cue from Apple and ditch the headphone jack.

-As for screen size, leaks and rumors have suggested two variations of Samsung’s next flagship phone – the Samsung Galaxy S8, with a 5 inch screen, and a Samsung Galaxy S8 Plus, with a huge 6 inch screen.
+As for screen size, leaks and rumors have suggested two variations of Samsung’s next flagship phone – the Samsung Galaxy S8, with a five-inch screen, and a Samsung Galaxy S8 Plus, with a huge six-inch screen.
 With that size, the Galaxy S8 Plus might be a complete replacement for the ill-fated Note 7 and its exploding batteries.

 The expected release date of the Samsung Galaxy S8 is, at the moment, April 2017.
 We’ll have to wait until then, to find out whether we’ll finally get that AI virtual assistant we’ve been dreaming of for years.